alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

 </figure>

 I spend a lot of time doodling shapes that look like the command icon.
-The original shape is already quite pleasant, and then I try variations like making the loops bigger or smaller, or changing the number of loops in the shape.
+The original shape is quite easy to draw, and then I try variations like making the loops bigger or smaller, or changing the number of loops in the shape.
-While I was bored and had a pen and paper, I've drawn dozens of little looped squares.
+While I've been bored and had a pen and paper, I've drawn dozens of little looped squares.

-But part of the beauty of this symbol is the rotational symmetry, and that's hard to capture in a free-hand sketch – at least one of my loops or lines would look different to the others.
+But part of the beauty of this symbol is the rotational symmetry, and that's hard to capture that consistency in a free-hand sketch – at least one of my loops or lines would look different to the others.
 But computers are very good at drawing repetitive, symmetric shapes, so I wanted to see if I could draw the command icon and its variants in SVG.

 I started with Susan Kare's original pixel icon from System 1.0, and I tried to recreate that as an SVG path.
-I had to re-read the [MDN tutorial on SVG arcs](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths#arcs) several times, but I did eventually manage to write a `<path>` that reproduces the original icon as a smooth curve:
+I had to re-read the [MDN tutorial on SVG arcs](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths#arcs) several times, but I did manage to write a `<path>` that reproduces the original icon as a smooth curve:

 <figure class="two_columns">
   {%